-The MIT Center for Environmental Health Sciences, through support from the NIH-NIEHS Center Grant P30-ES002109, has awarded one basic science and two translational pilot projects with a start date of September 1, 2016 from the May pilot project call released this year.
+The MIT Center for Environmental Health Sciences, through support from the NIH-NIEHS Center Grant P30-ES002109, has awarded two basic science and one translational pilot projects with a start date of August 1, 2017 from the May 2017 pilot project call released this year.

 Assistant Professor, Chemistry

 “Mechanisms to Zinc-Mediated Sensitivity to Cadmium Exposure”

 This proposal outlines pilot studies to define how insufficiency of the essential nutrient Zn(II) modulates the toxicity and uptake of the environmental toxin Cd(II).

 The one funded translational application is:

 “Clinical Validation of Hybridization-based Epigenotyping”